helene-todd/PCBS_CellularAutomata/README.md

 1. Live cells with 2 or 3 live neighbours are happy and make it to the next round.
 2. Live cells with 1 or fewer live neighbours are sad and die from isolation.
 3. Live cells with 4 or more live neighbours are sad and die from overcrowding.
-4. Empty cells with exactly 3 neighbours give rise to a newborn cell.
+4. Empty cells with exactly 3 live neighbours give rise to a newborn cell.

 In this program, the default rules are Conway's rules.
 We can however define a new set of rules and observe how differently the automata behaves.